-As part of practica, trainees should continue to familiarize themselves with the roles, responsibilities, and functions of school psychologists and other pupil-service personnel, as trainees become familiar with the organization and operation of schools.
-After completing the two-semester practica and other appropriate courses, specialist trainees are eligible to seek an internship in school psychology.
+As part of practicum training, trainees should continue to familiarize themselves with the roles, responsibilities, and functions of school psychologists and other pupil-service personnel, as trainees become familiar with the organization and operation of schools.
+After completing the two yearlong practicum courses and other appropriate courses, specialist trainees are eligible to seek an internship in school psychology.

-Practica Supervision and Evaluation
+Practicum Supervision and Evaluation